github/docs/content/actions/security-guides/security-hardening-for-github-actions.md

 The same principles described above for using third-party actions also apply to using third-party workflows.
 You can help mitigate the risks associated with reusing workflows by following the same good practices outlined above.
 For more information, see "[Reusing workflows](/actions/learn-github-actions/reusing-workflows)."
 {% endif %}

+{% ifversion required-workflows %}

+## Required workflows

+Required workflows allow you to specify workflows to run on selected repositories or all repositories in your organization, providing the ability to enforce organization-wide security policies while only maintaining a single workflow.
+Required workflows appear as required status checks on pull requests and the checks must succeed before the pull request can be merged.
+For more information, see "[Required workflows](/actions/using-workflows/required-workflows)."

+{% endif %}

 {% ifversion internal-actions %}
 ## Allowing workflows to access internal {% ifversion private-actions %}and private {% endif %}repositories